I changed the settings of the standard MacOS terminal!

 echo $PS1

-There are many types of parameters, and the description content differs depending on the shell, so I will only describe some of them here.
+There are many types of parameters, and the descriptions differ depending on the shell, so we will only list some of them here.

-If you are interested, please try setting it according to your preference.
+If you are interested, please try setting them to your liking.

 ■zsh parameters